jaymehta132/Deep-RL-for-Stock-Trading/README.md

 DQN Model:-

 The environment is same for this model, just the RL model has changed.
+The model was trained for 3M timesteps.
 For DQN, the results were as follows:-

 Training period:- 10L starting balance to 22L final balance

 Testing period:- 10L starting balance to 14.5L final balance

+The DQN model seems to be very underfitting as it is doing only one action for a lot days and hence requires more training.
+But due to lack of time and computation power, we didn't train this model for more timesteps.

+At first the results might seem very mediocre but if we take into account the time constraints coupled with the extreme volatility due to Covid-19 in the test data, the results seem pretty good.